 - b.
 Accelerated Testing.
 When whole effluent toxicity is indicated during routine WET testing as specified in this permit, the permittee shall notify the Director in writing within 5 days after becoming aware of the test result.
 The permittee shall perform an accelerated schedule of WET testing to establish whether a pattern of toxicity exists unless the permittee notifies the Director and commences a PTI, TIE, or a TRE.
 Accelerated testing or the PTI, TIE, or TRE will begin within fourteen days after the permittee becomes aware of the test result.
 Accelerated testing shall be conducted as specified under Part I. Pattern of Toxicity.
 If the accelerated testing demonstrates no pattern of toxicity, routine monitoring shall be resumed. - c.
 Pattern of Toxicity.
-A pattern of toxicity is defined by the results of a series of up to five biomonitoring tests pursuant to the accelerated testing requirements using a full set of dilutions for acute (five plus the control) and five effluent dilutions for chronic (five plus the control), on the species found to be more sensitive, once every week for up to five consecutive weeks for acute and once every two weeks up to ten consecutive weeks for chronic. - If two (2) consecutive tests (not including the scheduled test which triggered the search for a pattern of toxicity) do not result in an exceedance of the acute or chronic toxicity criteria, no further accelerated testing will be required and no pattern of toxicity will be found to exist.
+A pattern of toxicity is defined by the results of a series of up to five biomonitoring tests pursuant to the accelerated testing requirements using five effluent dilutions for chronic (five plus the control), on the species found to be more sensitive, once every two weeks up to ten consecutive weeks for chronic. - If two (2) consecutive tests (not including the scheduled test which triggered the search for a pattern of toxicity) do not result in an exceedance of the chronic toxicity criteria, no further accelerated testing will be required and no pattern of toxicity will be found to exist.
 The permittee will provide written verification to the Director within 5 days of determining no pattern of toxicity exists, and resume routine monitoring.